 - In your results list, you might find authors who share your psychologist's name but are actually different people.
 Use what you've learned about your psychologist's interests, institutional affiliation, and timeframe to figure out whether you're looking at the right person.

 Sometimes, you may want to search beyond the discipline of Psychology.
 For example, three of Paul Broca's neurology articles can be found in PsycINFO, but more can be found in MEDLINE, a medical database.
-If you want to venture beyond PsycINFO, you can try the QuickSearch tool.
-QuickSearch searches a huge amount of content, including disciplines other than psychology, so be sure to use the filters available.
+If you want to venture beyond PsycINFO, you can try looking for articles in PrimoDiscovery with the drop-down set to "Everything."

-One important thing to know about QuickSearch is that by default, it only shows articles that are available immediately in full-text.
-To see the full universe of resources, including articles available through Interlibrary Loan, UNCHECK the Full Text box
+One important thing to know about PrimoDiscovery is that by default, it only shows articles that are available immediately in full-text.
+To see the full universe of resources, including articles available through Interlibrary Loan, use the Tweak My Results toggle.

 You will often find it useful to narrow your search by limiting to Academic Journals.